Yenn503/BOAZ-MCP/README.md

 - Best practices for AI-assisted payload generation
 - Parameter recommendations and explanations
 - Error handling and troubleshooting
-- Security considerations and authorization checks
+- Security considerations and authorisation checks
 - Example conversations and response templates

 ### Configuration